Ravi-Raghavan/CIS-5300-Final-Project/data/data.md

 | You are such a horrible person, leave!    | 1     |
 | This is just funny, not harmful           | 0     |

+> **Note to Grader:** In the actual dataset, the columns are ordered label first then text.
+I presented the example in the above manner just to make it easier to understand the data!

 ## Data Format
 - **Original file format:** TSV (`.tsv`)
 - **Columns:** `text`, `label`